 The Final Terms for this Debt Security (or the relevant provisions thereof), as set out in Part A of the Final Terms which are (except in the case of ISD Debt Securities) attached to or endorsed on this Bond, complete the Conditions for the purposes of this Bond.
-References to the applicable Final Terms are to Part A of the Final Terms (or the relevant provisions thereof) which are (except in the case of ISD Debt Securities) attached to or endorsed on this Debt Securities) attached to or endorsed on this Debt Securities and (in the case of the ISD Debt Securities) which are deposited with the ISD and the ISD Agent.
+References to the applicable Final Terms are to Part A of the Final Terms (or the relevant provisions thereof) which are (except in the case of ISD Debt Securities) attached to or endorsed on this Debt Securities and (in the case of the ISD Debt Securities) which are deposited with the ISD and the ISD Agent.